 The DLR Lexicon in Dun Laoghaire is to my mind an exceptional piece of architecture and design.

-It was especially exciting in that the tour was conducted by the architect in person.
+I was lucky enough to get a tour of the building, conducted by the architects, Carr Cotter & Naessens prior to its opening, as part of the Open House program.
 This building is like a colossus on the edge of the harbour with magnificent views across the bay to Howth.
 I am immensely proud of those who brought this incredible facility to Dun Laoghaire.
 I think of it as a reaching out to the future and an expression of optimism which is lifeblood of people who are open to, as Benjamin Zander would say 'The Art of Possibility'.